Section 54F of Income Tax Act – Understanding Capital Gains Exemption

 How is the exemption amount calculated under Section 54F?

 The exemption is calculated using this formula: Capital Gain × (Amount Reinvested ÷ Net Consideration).
-If the full sale amount is reinvested, you get full exemption.
+If the full sale amount is reinvested, you get a full exemption.

 Amit Raje